KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index-2024.md

 - Watch the first part of [How to Make a Pitch Deck for Investors - Startups 101 ](https://youtu.be/SB16xgtFmco?feature=shared)
 - Read [How to Build A Successful Startup Pitch Deck (With Examples And Templates)](https://www.canva.com/learn/pitch-deck/)
-- Let's look at some sucessful high tech pitch decks by clicking on the preview slides link:
+- Let's look at some successful high tech pitch decks by clicking on the preview slides link:
   - [AirBnB](https://slidebean.com/templates/airbnb-pitch-deck)
   - [Facebook](https://slidebean.com/templates/facebook-pitch-deck)
   - [Uber](https://slidebean.com/templates/uber-pitch-deck)